ZhgChg.Li

 Introduction

-Since around 2020, I have been exploring how to implement RPA using the tools at hand.
-Initially, it was just to automate personal routine tasks, but as I joined larger organizations, I often encountered cross-team tasks or tasks reliant on human interaction, as well as repetitive tasks.
-This is when I realized the benefits of RPA automation.
+Since around 2020, I have been exploring how to use available tools to implement RPA.
+Initially, it was just to automate personal routine tasks.
+Later, at work, I joined larger organizations and often encountered cross-team or person-dependent tasks, as well as repetitive tasks.
+That’s when I realized the true benefits of RPA automation.

-For example, if a repetitive task occurs 10 times a month, taking 30 minutes each time, and affects 60 people, the team effectively spends 3,600 hours a year on it.
-If we can invest 100 hours to develop automation, the time freed up can be redirected to more valuable work; this translates to 3,600 wasted work hours plus 3,600 hours of more worthwhile output.
+For example: a repetitive task occurs 10 times a month, each time taking 30 minutes to handle, and 60 people are involved.
+The team spends 3,600 hours per year on this.
+If 100 hours are invested to develop automation, the time saved afterward can be used for more valuable work; effectively, 3,600 hours of wasted labor plus 3,600 hours of more worthwhile output.

-For more details, refer to my previous articles:
+For more details, please refer to my previous article:

-If you and your team have automation tools or process integration needs, whether it’s Slack App development, Notion, Asana, Google Sheets, Google Forms, GA data, or various integration requirements, feel free to contact me for development.
+If you and your team need automation tools or process integration, whether it’s Slack App development, Notion, Asana, Google Sheets, Google Forms, GA data, or any other integration needs, feel free to contact me for development.

 This Article: Google Analytics 4 x Telegram Bot

-In this article, I will introduce the integration scenario that follows the previous one, “Quickly Transitioning from Line Notify to Telegram Bot Notifications in 10 Minutes.”
-I realized that my Medium backup site “zhgchg.li” has not been monitoring its GA4 website data, so I thought it would be good to create a notification bot that sends the website data for the past 7 days to a designated Telegram Channel daily.
+This integration scenario follows the previous article “10-Minute Quick Migration from Line Notify to Telegram Bot Notifications”.
+I realized that my Medium backup site “zhgchg.li” has not been monitored for GA4 website data.
+So, I thought of creating a notification bot to send the past 7 days’ website data daily to a specified Telegram Channel to keep me informed.

-This article is just a small piece.
-For a complete automated data report, please refer to my previous article “Using Google Apps Script to Achieve Daily Data Report RPA Automation.”
-Additionally, I have previously integrated GA4 to fetch App Crash-free rates; you can refer to this article “Automatically Querying App Crash-Free Users Rate with Crashlytics + Google Analytics.”
+This article is just a brief note.
+For a complete automated data report, please refer to the previous article “Using Google Apps Script to Implement Daily Data Report RPA Automation”.

 Results